-Welcome to the Champlain Hudson Power Express WebsiteThe Champlain Hudson Power Express project will bring up to 1,000 megawatts (MW) of clean wind and hydro power to the New York metro area.
+Welcome to the Champlain Hudson Power Express WebsiteThe Champlain Hudson Power Express project will bring up to 1,000 megawatts (MW) of clean, renewable power to the New York metro area.

 The project would help New York meet its ambitious clean energy goals.
 In addition, the energy will be derived from carbon-free generation sources.